 A successful strategic planning approach is based on two main principles:

-Culture: Work spaces should be a reflection of a company’s culture in order to be truly thriving.
+Work spaces should be a reflection of a company’s culture in order to be truly thriving.
 Successful company culture creates a sense of community and belonging; fueling employees with the drive to work to their full potential daily.
 Culture and strategy go hand in hand.
 Even the strongest planned procedures within an organization will not work out if the two do not align.
-Therefore, it is important for an organization to assess its current culture, compare it to the desired culture, and ultimately establish alignment in the senior leadership team within the culture before any space planning even begins.
+Therefore, it is important for an organization to assess its culture, compare it to the desired culture, and ultimately establish alignment amongst senior leadership before any space planning begins.
 Fundamentally, the design of a work space should be inspired by the culture, and the work environment is what brings that culture to life.

-Efficiency: The “SF per Person” metric has traditionally been used to measure space efficiency.
-This metric, however, is quickly becoming outdated as the rate of the mobile workforce continues to grow and company organizational structure increasingly becomes flatter in nature.
-It is important to recognize how much square footage is under-utilized when you simply focus on maximizing the number of people you can fit into a given number of square feet without considering how that square footage should be allocated.
-On average, research is showing that assigned, individual spaces within the work space are occupied approximately 50% of the time, and conference spaces even less.
-Instead of focusing on how many people we can fit into a space we should be focused on what types of spaces we should provide to optimize collaboration and productivity.
+The “SF per Person” metric is traditionally used to measure space efficiency.
+This metric, however, is quickly becoming outdated; the rate of the mobile workforce continues to grow and company organizational structure increasingly becomes flatter in nature.
+It is important to recognize how much square footage is under-utilized when trying to maximize the number of people in a given number of square feet without considering how that square footage is allocated.
+On average, research shows that assigned, individual spaces within the work space are occupied approximately 50% of the time, and conference spaces even less.
+Instead of focusing on how many people can fit into a space, strategy helps companies focus on what types of spaces should be provided to optimize collaboration and productivity.
 This is the making of a successful planning strategy.

 Companies need to understand how their people work and what type of activities and tasks they engage in on a daily basis; for how long and with how many people.
-These are the metrics that need to be evaluated in order to provide spaces that get used.
+These metrics are evaluated in order to provide spaces that get used.
 By being able to maximize utilization, your space becomes most efficient.

 A strong workplace strategy is essential in bringing together your people, culture, business and real estate.